chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/io-operations/pipelines/pipereader.md

 1. won't return until there's more data written to the pipe (assuming all day was marked as observed).
 2. return immediately with the observed *and* unobserved data (but not data already consumed).

-# Patterns for Reading Data with PipeReader
+# patterns for reading data with pipereader
 For examples below, consider this helper method:
 ```cs
 bool TryParseLines(ref ReadOnlySequence<byte> buffer, out Message message);
 ```

-## Reading a Single Message
+## reading a single message
 Read a single message from a `PipeReader` and return it to the caller:
 ```cs
 async ValueTask<Message?> ReadSingleMessageAsync(PipeReader reader, CancellationToken cancellationToken = default)